Listen to this Page:

 Being arrested for a DUI can be frightening for most people.
 Many Arizonans charged with DUIs do not have any previous experience with the criminal justice system and do not know what might happen to them.

-The experienced DUI attorneys at Colburn Hintze Maletta can help you understand the charges you face and guide you through the process.
+The experienced Phoenix DUI Lawyers at Colburn Hintze Maletta can help you understand the charges you face and guide you through the process.
 We are aggressive criminal defense lawyers who work hard to secure the best possible outcomes for our clients.

-Below we have detailed information about the different types of DUI charges, the penalties, and proven effective defenses below.
+We have detailed information about the different types of DUI charges, the penalties, and proven effective DUI defenses below.

 When you receive your citation for a first-time misdemeanor DUI, it is common to see both ARS 28-1381 (A)(1) and ARS 28-1381 (A)(2) listed.